-Motorcycles are one exciting means of travel, but that feeling of exhilaration comes with serious risks.
-The exposed position of the rider and small mass of the bike combine to cause thousands of injuries and deaths every year.
-Each million miles driven by motorcycles causes roughly 25 deaths, thirty times the expected deaths from cars covering the same distance.
+Motorcycles are an exciting means of travel, but that feeling of exhilaration comes with serious risks.
+The exposed position of the rider and the small mass of the bike combine to cause thousands of injuries and deaths every year.
+Every million miles driven by motorcycles causes roughly 25 deaths, thirty times the expected deaths from cars covering the same distance.

 Legs and hips may be the most vulnerable parts of the body on a motorcycle, but a blow to the head is the most common fatal injury.
 Traumatic brain injury is of particular concern for bikers.
-12% of all emergency room visits and 26% of all hospitalizations involving a motorcycle involve a traumatic brain injury.
+About 12% of all emergency room visits and 26% of all hospitalizations due to motorcycle accidents involve a traumatic brain injury.
 Such an injury is often accompanied by extremely serious symptoms including memory loss, depression, seizures, paralysis, and loss of motor skills.
 Many victims are disabled for the rest of their lives, requiring constant care and supervision.

-The prevalence, severity, and expense of traumatic brain injuries forces responsible bikers to take certain steps to protect themselves and their families.
+The prevalence, severity, and expense of traumatic brain injuries force responsible bikers to take certain steps to protect themselves and their families.
 The first and most important step to preventing or mitigating a brain injury is to wear a helmet.
 Expert estimates indicate this simple act reduces the chance of a traumatic brain injury by as much as 85%.
 Excellent insurance is also a prerequisite and can prove immeasurably helpful to the victim’s family if the worst should occur.

 The toll of a traumatic brain injury is both sudden and staggering.
 At the end of the day, motorcycle riders should exercise caution and wear helmets in order to minimize the risk of being involved in a serious accident, and carry insurance in the event that an accident occurs.